Head of School

 Father Aidan Koh has been working at St. James’ Episcopal School since September 1991 after his deacon’s ordination that June by the Rt.
 Rev. Frederick H. Borsch, Bishop of the Diocese of Los Angeles.
 Prior to arriving at St. James’, Aidan was fortunate to have attended seminaries in Claremont, California, and the Church Divinity School of the Pacific in Berkeley, California.
 He attended both of these seminaries after having graduated from Hankook Theological Seminary, where he received a Master of Divinity degree.
 Born in Korea to a family deeply rooted in the Anglican faith, Aidan started his ministry during his early high school years, teaching Sunday school children and leading youth groups.
 Teaching at a high school and working as a member of the administrative team at a university in Korea added to his experiences in academia.

-Mrs. Najah Lowe, our Director of Finance and Operations joined the St. James' community in August 2008.
+Mrs. Najah Lowe, our Chief Financial and Operations Officer joined the St. James' community in August 2008.
 Although a native of Los Angeles, Mrs. Lowe lived for eight years in our Nation's capitol before relocating back to Los Angeles to get married.
 She has spent her entire career working in support of nonprofit organizations ranging from independent educational institutions to charter school settings, marine life conservationism and ecotourism.

 Accounting and finance being one of her greatest loves, Mrs. Lowe has a wide variety of interests and feels a strong sense of commitment to the nonprofit sector.
 With a Bachelor's degree in English Literature from California State University, Dominguez Hills, and a Master's degree in Business Administration, Human Resources, from the University of Phoenix, Reston, VA, Mrs. Lowe is often recognized for her ability to excel and connect in a number of areas that best serve faculty, staff, and the parent community alike.
 As an active member of the California Independent School Business Officers Association as well as the National Business Officers Association, Mrs. Lowe uses these associations to learn from and be the voice of "best practices" for nonprofit leadership and school management.